 This file is located in the sandbox of an app, and the identifier in the middle of the path (76FB...FA97

 ) specifies this particular app’s version.
-However, this identifier is not linked to the app in general, and may change at some point — for example, when the app is updated.
+However, this identifier is not linked to the app in general and may change at some point — for example, when the app is updated.

 df = pd.read_csv('welcome-data/iris.csv')

-The notebook sits alongside /welcome-data
+This notebook sits alongside the /welcome-data

 .